War of Kings

 "War of Kings" is a comic book crossover storyline written by Dan Abnett and Andy Lanning, published by Marvel Comics, and set in Marvel's main shared universe.
 The six-issue limited series was published between March and August 2009.

 The story is about a war between the Vulcan-led Shi'ar empire and the Inhuman-led Kree empire.
 The Guardians of the Galaxy, Nova Corps, Darkhawk, and the Starjammers become involved in various ways.
-Its tag line is "When kings collide, the galaxy will tremble".
+Its tagline is "When kings collide, the galaxy will tremble".

 Publication history

 On July 18, 2008, Marvel.com posted a news article featuring a modified cover of Emperor Vulcan with the phrase "Who Will Rule?", accompanied by the text "Stay tuned to Marvel.com and get ready for the blockbuster answer at San Diego Comic-Con!"
-At the SDCC it was announced that this was part of the build-up to the War of Kings, an outer-space storyline but focusing on the X-Men family of characters, rather than the cosmic entities.
+At the SDCC, it was announced that this was part of the build-up to the War of Kings, an outer-space storyline focusing on the X-Men family of characters rather than the cosmic entities.
 The core series was written by Dan Abnett and Andy Lanning and edited by Bill Rosemann.